flatcar-archive/flatcar-docs/lokomotive/advanced/customization.md

 # Customization

-Typhoon provides Kubernetes clusters with defaults recommended for production.
+Lokomotive provides Kubernetes clusters with defaults recommended for production.
 Terraform variables expose supported customization options.
 Advanced options are available for customizing the architecture or hosts as well.

 ## Variables

-Typhoon modules accept Terraform input variables for customizing clusters in meritorious ways (e.g. `worker_count`, etc).
+Lokomotive modules accept Terraform input variables for customizing clusters in meritorious ways (e.g. `controller_count`, etc).
 Variables are carefully considered to provide essentials, while limiting complexity and test matrix burden.
 See each platform's tutorial for options.

 ## Addons